tayloj/tayloj.github.io/index.md

 doi:[10.1117/12.2016122](http://dx.doi.org/10.1117/12.2016122).

 > Many approaches in software analysis, particularly dynamic malware
-> analyis, benefit greatly from the use of linked data and other
+> analysis, benefit greatly from the use of linked data and other
 > Semantic Web technology.
 In this paper, we describe AIS, Inc.'s
 > Semantic Extractor (SemEx) component from the Malware Analysis and
 > Attribution through Genetic Information (MAAGI) effort, funded under